 The Civilian Conservation Corps worked in the Grand Canyon during the 1930s.
 They worked on improving the trail and the trails to the bottom of the canyon.

-The People of Grand Canyon
+The People of the Grand Canyon

 The Civilian Conservation Corps